mumemafu/alexandria/README.md

 # alexandria
-Fist try to do a video lib using Vite and API
+First try to do a video lib using Vite and API